Black Clash T20 bringing cricket and rugby legends to Napier

 McLean Park will host the second T20 Black Clash after the inaugural event smashed it out of the park in Christchurch.

-The successful 2019 event was a sell-out and was watched on TVNZ 1 by over 1,000,000 Kiwis, the highest TV audience for a cricket match in New Zealand in over a decade.
+The successful 2019 event was a sell-out and was watched on TVNZ 1 by more 1,000,000 Kiwis, the highest TV audience for a cricket match in New Zealand in more than a decade.

 Tickets for the match on January 17 are on sale now via Ticketek.